Naheed001/CyberSecurity-Projects/SSH-Brute-Force-Detection/README.md

 ## Overview

 This project covers detection and analysis of SSH brute force attacks.
 It then builds a Splunk dashboard with threshold-based alerts to detect unauthorised logins (brute force attacks).
-It acts as a good entry-level project for those interested in SOC related roles (blue team focused)
+It acts as a good entry-level project for those interested in SOC related roles (blue team focused).

 The fundamentals act as a learning methodology that teaches you the core knowledge required to complete the project in your own time.
-The write-up is my personal documentation of the lab I carried out
+The write-up is my personal documentation of the lab I carried out.

 > Note: The fundamentals section was AI-assisted and used as a structured learning resource prior to completing the lab